Tisza Cipő

-Tisza Cipő (Hungarian for Tisza Shoe) is a brand of Hungarian sports shoes that existed in the Communist era, which has made a resurgence in recent years as a hip new fashion brand in that country.
+Tisza Cipő (Hungarian for Tisza Shoe) is a brand of Hungarian sports shoes that exists since Communist era, and has made a resurgence in recent years as a hip new fashion brand in that country.
 "Cipő" is Hungarian for "shoe," and Tisza is a river in Central Europe.
 The shoes in playful colors and designs are featured on the company's web site.